 It has been a frantic week here at the Rick Steves’ Europe home office in Edmonds, Washington.
-We’ve been playing host to an invasion of about a hundred tour guides from all over Europe and beyond, in town for our annual guide summit and reunion — 10 solid days of strategy sessions, business meetings, reconnecting with tour members, and, of course, parties.
+We’ve been playing host to an invasion of more than a hundred tour guides from all over Europe and beyond, in town for our annual guide summit and reunion — 10 solid days of strategy sessions, business meetings, reconnecting with tour members, and, of course, parties.
 I love having all the guides around.
 It’s exhilarating…but exhausting.

 Having all of my tour-guiding buddies in town has me nostalgic for my own days of guiding.
 For several years, I split my time in Europe between writing guidebooks and guiding our Best of Eastern Europe and Best of the Adriatic tours.
 About ten years ago, I realized I didn’t have time for both.
 I went all-in with the writing, and “retired” from guiding.

 People sometimes ask me how to be a Rick Steves tour guide.
 The answer: Be a passionate traveler…then do it with 26 people in tow.
 Guiding is hard work.
 It’s fun and rewarding.
 But most of the time, it hardly qualifies as “glamorous.”
 Every tour guide collects funny anecdotes about those little serendipities — good and bad — that befall them and their tour members.
 Here’s my own collection of warts-and-all stories that, if nothing else, might give you a little empathy for your guide.

-First off — and I say this from the heart, not out of any professional obligation — the tour guides I have the pleasure to work with at Rick Steves’ Europe are astonishingly cool people.
+First off — and I say this from the heart, not out of any professional obligation — the tour guides I have the pleasure of working with at Rick Steves’ Europe are astonishingly cool people.
 My wife and I have a tradition of inviting our Eastern European guides to our home for dinner, offering them a homey and casual break from a week of conference rooms, happy hours, and catered meals.
 We did it again last Saturday.
 And our hundred-year-old craftsman house in Seattle was filled with what has to be the most riotous laughter it’s ever witnessed.